 Scandinavian Folk Dancing is taught in the greater Sacramento area in short courses of four to six sessions each, with breaks for holidays during the class period.
 The classes cover basic and some intermediate level dances, as well as good dance technique.
 Advanced dances may be requested during the request period, but generally the classes will emphasize more fundamental skills.
 No previous experience is required.
 Singles & couples are welcome.
 Partners are rotated frequently to speed the learning process and give everyone a chance to participate.
 Classes began in November 2006 and continue through the present.
-The teaching leader is Marida Martin, and she is assisted by other experienced Scandinavian dancers.
-Marida can be reached at 916-358-2807.
+The teaching leader is Barry Moore, and he is assisted by other experienced Scandinavian dancers.
+For information, call David Hill at 916-724-9120, davehill (at) sbcglobal (dot) net

 Monday evenings 7:00 - 9:30 pm.
 Beginner dances are normally taught 7:00 - 7:45 pm, with intermediate dances taught 7:45 - 9:00 pm.